Don't Censor Me

 Don't Censor Me is the second studio album by Audio Adrenaline, released on ForeFront Records on October 1, 1993.
 The album features the track "Big House", which is considered the band's most popular song.

 Background and concept

 According to the band, the album is aimed at a young audience like they were at the time.
 In an interview with CCM Magazine in 1996, they described the songs as "cheerleader songs" for their upbeat and cheerful rhythms.
 In the same interview, the band agrees that Don't Censor Me better approached the style and concept they wanted, when compared to their first album, but "it still didn't hit the mark".

 Recording

 Don't Censor Me was recorded in 1993 at various studios in Tennessee, Gaga Studios and Fun Attic, both in Franklin.
-Recording was in charge of Steve Griffith and Joe Baldridge.
+Steve Griffith and Joe Baldridge were in charge of recording.
 Griffith, Baldridge, and Dave Frank were also in charge of the mixing, some of which was done at SoundStage, in Nashville, Tennessee.
 The mastering was done by Hank Williams at MasterMix in Nashville.